Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 ### <span class="smallcaps">Essence-Lending Method</span>

 **Type:** Simple
-**Cost:** (1m per 1m)
+**Cost:** (1m per 1m or 1a per 1a)

 Knowing the flows of essence within all beings, the Solar may choose to give of themselves so that others may prosper.

-Transfer Essence from the Solar to another character, 1mote given per 1 mote received.
+Transfer Essence from the Solar to another character, 1mote given per 1 mote received, or 1 anima per 1anima received.
 The target may not refuse this gift.
-Any extra motes above their maximum limit is kept, but only until the end of the Scene
+Any extra motes above their maximum limit is kept, but only until the end of the Scene.

+### <span class="smallcaps">Giving of the Self</span>

+**Type:** Reflexive
+**Cost:** (1 Health)

+So long as you are able to touch another, you may sacrifice your own Health to gift it to another, no more than (Essence)x5 per turn.

 ### Inspection of Flaw